schlawiner/fu-rpg-frei-und-universell/04-actions.md

 ### Andere Möglichkeiten, FU einzusetzen

-Probiert ein wenig herum mit FU-Punkten.
+Probiert ein wenig mit FU-Punkten herum.
 Experimentiert damit und passt ihren Einsatz an eure Spielgruppe oder eure Geschichte an.
 Hier ein paar Vorschläge:

 <!-- Other ways to use FU
 Play around with FU Points.
 Experi- ment, or adjust the ways you use them to suit your gaming group or the type of story you are playing.
 Here are some suggestions;